-The Ferris Wheel – A Guide to Dealing with Nay Sayers
+The Ferris Wheel: A Guide to Dealing with Nay Sayers

 Has anyone ever told you you’re crazy?
 You hit them with an idea you’re super stoked about, only to have them slap it down with a callous wave of the hand.
 I’ve received plenty of this as an aspiring writer, and those wave-offs can hurt.
-They can chip away until the doubt creeps in and hijacks your passion and creativity.
+They can chip away at you until the doubt hijacks your passion and creativity.
 It takes a strong person to block all those “no ways” and “it can’t be done” chorus lines.
 Someone who believes in the power of their vision and what’s more, they believe in their ability to accomplish it.
 It takes someone with confidence, someone with smarts and boldness …. someone like George Ferris.

 Born in 1859 in Galesburg, Illinois, George and his family moved to Carson Valley Nevada in 1864.
 George left in 1875 to attend the California Military Academy in Oakland, where he graduated in 1876.
 He also completed a stint at Rensselaer Polytechnic Institute in New York, where he left with a degree in Civil Engineering in 1881.
 Armed with memberships in prominent engineering societies, and a keen interest in bridge building, George set out to Pittsburg to work on the railroad.
 Life seemed ready to fall into place… until he saw a peculiar newspaper announcement in 1891.

 By then, talk had turned to action for the organizers and board of the globally famous Chicago World’s Fair, or “World’s Columbian Exposition,” – scheduled to open in 1893.
-Envious of the Eiffel Tower and the stir it caused at the 1889 Paris International Exposition, the US wanted to strike back.
-They craved a grand exhibition, something that would knock the Eiffel tower off its engineering marvel perch.
+Envious of the Eiffel Tower and the stir it caused at the 1889 Paris International Exposition, the US yearned to strike back.
+They needed a grand exhibition, something that would knock the Eiffel tower off its engineering marvel perch.
 The newspaper announcement George Ferris saw posed a direct challenge to the engineers of America – get your brains in gear and give us something to brag about.

 At a prominent engineering conference, where Daniel Burnham himself (one of the main organizers of the Chicago World’s fair), gave a rousing plea for a headliner exhibition, George Ferris got an idea.

 A wheel.
 A really, really big wheel, bigger than most buildings at the time.
 Big enough to attach train cars and carry about two thousand people around.
 Big enough to cause an absolute disaster if it wasn’t handled with perfect precision.
 Would it outshine the Eiffel tower?
 Maybe.
 Was it feasible to build?
 Perhaps.
 Was it the craziest thing anyone had ever heard of?
-You bet.
+You betcha.

 Burnham and company wanted an idea to shock and awe, but the wheel came off as a bit much.
 This wild engineer pitched something that could turn a world’s fair into a world massacre if one little bolt wasn’t screwed in right.
 Some of the committee insulted Ferris outright, deeming his contraption a “monstrosity” and his mind questionable at best.
 Crazy.
 Impossible.
 No way!
 They stamped two separate Ferris inquiries with a big fat no, and they moved on to the next brainy hopefuls in line.